Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

-Fixing this abelian gauge freedom, i.e. choosing convenient values for the twelve $g_k$'s, only leaves two degrees of freedom in the $d_k$'s.
+Fixing the abelian gauge freedom, i.e. choosing convenient values for the twelve $g_k$'s, only leaves two degrees of freedom in the $d_k$'s.
 These two unknowns correspond to gauge-invariant abelian holonomies around an $A$-cycle and $B$-cycle on the cover $\Sigma$.
-Let us name these abelian holonomies $\cX_A$ and $\cX_B$.
+Let us call these abelian holonomies $\cX_A$ and $\cX_B$.
 In this example we may choose